Winegrowers Supplies - Rootstocks for Grafted Vines

 A little stronger than SO4

-Good Average to good Normal Semi-plunging A mutation of SO4.
+Good Medium Normal Semi-plunging A mutation of SO4.
 Clone 1 Op.

 to 50